Cooking With Your Child

 Cooking also involves maths and problem solving, although most of us don’t even realise how much we rely on our mathematical skills in the kitchen!
 Baking a cake will require counting the eggs, weighing flour and sugar, measuring liquids, dividing the dough, and timing the oven.
 You can practice the whole maths curriculum while making cupcakes!

-If your child is young, you might just practice counting ingredients or looking at the numbers on the weighing scales.
+If your child is young, you might practice counting ingredients or looking at the numbers on the weighing scales.

 Fine motor skills

 Working in the kitchen will also encourage children to practice hand dexterity.
 Baking will require opening bags, unwrapping ingredients, pouring from a jug to a bowl, stirring with a spoon, rolling with a pin, and you can also introduce cutting with a plastic knife or picking up very small ingredients such as raisins.
-All of these activities will help children to develop better hand and finger dexterity.
+All of these activities will help children develop better hand and finger dexterity.

 Independence skills

 Independence is one of the most important skills that we can teach to all children, but particularly to children with special needs.
-The advice that I always give to special needs assistants in schools, is that their goal needs to be to “walk themselves out of the job”.
-That means, that you are not there to do things for the child, but you are there to teach the child how to do things for themselves.
+The advice that I always give to special needs assistants in schools is that their goal needs to be to “walk themselves out of the job”.
+That means that you are not there to do things for the child, but you are there to teach the child how to do things for themselves.

 Baking together can be an easy and fun way to introduce children to the kitchen and cooking.
 Make it a fun and pleasant experience for them.
 In time, maybe they can learn to make themselves a sandwich, pack their school lunch and take responsibility for setting up the table and cleaning up after meals.